techindicium/elementary-dbt-monitoring/README.md

 It has been observed that one possible issue with the package is related to its installation with the `dbt deps` command.

 A possible solution to this problem is just installing the package when the job that runs this package would be trigged.
-This ensures that althoug you've separeted the package from production jobs, the dbt deps command that will install all packages of your project don't beak anything in production.
+This ensures that although you've separeted the package from production jobs, the dbt deps command that will install all packages of your project don't beak anything in production.

 A possible way to do this is remain the packages.yml without the installation of the elementary_dbt_monitoring in your dbt project and have another yaml file in your dbt project folder, like `package_monitoring.yml`.
 So, the original yaml can be like this: